Home/Soccer

 Watch What’s Trending Now!

-The reason behind this heartfelt gesture from both teams stems from a rather deeply saddening story that has recently shaken the soccer community.
-Naturally, the 20s are a time, as we all know, when a person is just beginning to embrace the true meaning of life — a more mature phase, to be precise.
+The reason behind this heartfelt gesture from both teams stems from a deeply saddening story that has recently shaken the soccer community.
+Naturally, your 20s are a time when a person begins to embrace the true meaning of life — a more mature phase, to be precise.
 And when that person happens to be a soccer player, one can only imagine the immense potential that lies ahead.
-Sadly, not everyone gets that chance; while some look forward to life, others are forced to fight between life and death.
+Sadly, not everyone gets that chance.
+While some look forward to life, others are forced to fight between life and death.

-Recently, the soccer world suffered one of its most unimaginable losses, as University of Washington goalkeeper Mia Hamant passed away at just 21 after a courageous battle with a rare form of kidney cancer.
-The unfortunate news was announced by the university’s team, the Huskers.
-Rightly so, after hearing this unfortunate development, it was only fitting for the Washington, D.C.-based Seattle Reign to come together with the Orlando Pride and honor Mia’s legacy by wearing orange ribbons in her memory during tonight’s playoff game.
+Recently, the soccer world suffered one of its most unimaginable losses when University of Washington goalkeeper Mia Hamant passed away at just 21, after a courageous seven-month battle with a rare form of Stage 4 kidney cancer.
+The heartbreaking news was announced by the university’s team, the Huskies.
+Naturally, after hearing of her passing, it was only fitting for the Washington, D.C.-based Seattle Reign to join hands with the Orlando Pride to honor Mia’s legacy by wearing orange ribbons in her memory during the playoff game.

 ADVERTISEMENT